colinkehoe/voughtify/README.md

 # Voughtify

+**ATTENTION:
+VOUGHTIFY HAS BEEN FOLDED INTO VOUGHT INTERNATIONAL.**

+Link to Vought International Repo can be found [here](https://github.com/colinkehoe/voughtintl-new)

 Welcome to the Voughtify Repo!

 Voughtify is a custom-designed music bot for the Discord server dedicated to the TV Show "The Boys".